msteffensen19/InstallNimbusappEverywhere/README.md

 automatically kills the LR agent process (magent.exe) before running the LRE container.

-Similarly, when you run a "down" or "stop" command on the LRE contaainer, it will start the LR Agent process.
+Similarly, when you run a "down" or "stop" command on the LRE container, it will start the LR Agent process.
 This allows for simplified demoing of LRP showing script creation in VuGen followed by starting the LRE container to show the creation and running of enterprise scenarios in LRE.